 Physicians at the University of Arizona performed the first heart transplant in the state, establishing a foundation for advanced cardiovascular care and research in Arizona.

-University of Arizona surgeons performed the world’s first successful bridge-to-transplant procedure using a total artificial heart, providing life-saving support for patients awaiting heart transplantation.
+University of Arizona surgeons performed the world's first successful bridge-to-transplant procedure using a total artificial heart, providing lifesaving support for patients awaiting heart transplantation.

-Physicians at University Medical Center Tucson and the University of Arizona Sarver Heart Center performed the first TAVR procedure in southern Arizona, expanding minimally invasive treatment options for patients with severe aortic valve disease.
+Physicians at University Medical Center Tucson and the University of Arizona Sarver Heart Center performed the first TAVR procedure in Southern Arizona, expanding minimally invasive treatment options for patients with severe aortic valve disease.

 The Sarver Family